coffiasd/hexo-blog/source/_posts/audit/gas.md

 - Using UniswapV3 mulDiv function is gas-optimized
 - Use nested if and, avoid multiple check combinations
 - Avoid using state variable in emit (130 gas)
+- Instead of cache a whole object ,try cache single Attributes
+- Using int32 for time